Philosophy in exile

 Lower Library, M.2.51/1

 This tiny book is a pirate edition, published without the author's permission by a friend of a friend: the latter, a Frenchman with no English, had several years earlier given his manuscript copy to the other to translate.
 The text originated in a 1645 discussion on freedom between Thomas Hobbes (1588–1679) and the bishop John Bramhall (1594–1663), both royalist exiles from England's civil war, held at the Paris house of another, William Cavendish, the Marquess and later Duke of Newcastle (died 1676).
-The guests afterwards submitted their views to Newcastle in writing (for all the above see the notes to Hobbes and Bramhall on Liberty and Necessity, edited by Vere Chappell, 1999), and it is Hobbes's letter that is printed here.
+The guests afterwards submitted their views to Newcastle in writing (for all the above see Hobbes and Bramhall on Liberty and Necessity, edited by Vere Chappell, 1999), and it is Hobbes's letter that is printed here.

 Hobbes has evidently seen Bramhall's letter, and he contests each point before briefly arguing his own position, that every human action is necessary.
 The distance between their thought might be illustrated by Hobbes's scorn for Bramhall's reliance on the 'vain' categories of scholastic philosophy, which in enumerating liberties of 'exercise onely, specification [also,] contradiction, contrariety, ... [pretend] distinction where none is'; again, by Hobbes's dismissal of the 'inconveniences' for law, piety, and other institutions which Bramhall says follow from his position and takes to be arguments 'from reason' against it.
 Hobbes disputes that they do follow, but first remarks that in any case, 'the inconveniences are indeed none, and what use soever [be] made of truth, yet truth is truth'.